adamduckett/duckycss/README.md

-# inuitcss: the ducky edition
+#duckycss

-[inuitcss](http://inuitcss.com) is an "extensible, scalable, Sass-based, OOCSS framework for large and long-lasting UI projects" by [Harry Roberts](https://twitter.com/csswizardry).
+duckycss is an unopinionated OOCSS framework; it is a fork of  [inuitcss](https://github.com/inuitcss/inuitcss) which is maintained by [Harry Roberts](https://twitter.com/csswizardry).

+##Prologue
-After spending a lot of time building my own OOCSS framework from scratch I found it becoming more and more similar to inuitcss as time went on.
-With that in mind I canned my own project (duckycss) forked my own copy of inuitcss; this is the result.
-I definitely recommend you checkout the original [inuitcss](https://github.com/inuitcss/inuitcss) repo.
+After spending a lot of time building my own OOCSS framework from scratch I found it becoming more similar to inuitcss as time went on.

+With that in mind, I canned my own project and forked a copy of inuitcss to use as a starting point.
+This is the result.

 ##Installation
 I think it's important I don't try to force people outside of their own workflow.
 So whether you use [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/), [Webpack](https://webpack.github.io/) or the latest task runner all the cool kids are using go nuts.
 Basically this is an 'Installation' section about how there is no installation section :)